scmacdon/reactforms/Readme.md

 - Tasks are organized into columns based on their status.

 ### Task Actions:
-- Double-clicking on a task opens a modal for editing task details.
+- In the designer view, a form element has an edit icon.
+A user can click this given icon to update the form element.
-- Users can add new tasks with a "+" button.
+- Users can add new elements with a "+" button.
 - Tasks can be deleted, with a confirmation modal to prevent accidental deletions.

 ## 5. Modals: